-Name of the statute Nature of dues Amount as per the order Amount paid Forum where the dispute is pending The Income Tax Act, Income Tax & Interest thereon in the matter in appeal for the A.Y.
-2011-12 2,77,299.18 Nil Commissioner of Income Tax (Appeals) (CIT) 1961 Income Tax & Interest thereon in the matter in appeal for the A.Y.
-2012-13 34,877.11 Nil Income Tax Appellate Tribunal (ITAT) Income Tax & Interest thereon in the matter in appeal for the A.Y.
-2013-14 37,404.74 Nil Commissioner of Income Tax (Appeals) (CIT)
+Amount in Rs.
+Thousand Name of the statute Nature of dues Amount as per the order Amount paid Forum where the dispute is pending Income Tax & Interest thereon in the matter in appeal for the A.Y.
+2011-12 2,77,299.18 Nil Commissioner of Income Tax (Appeals) (CIT) The Income Income Tax & Interest thereon in the matter in appeal for the A.Y.
+2012-13 34,877.11 Nil Income Tax Appellate Tribunal (ITAT) Tax Act, 1961 Income Tax & Interest thereon in the matter in appeal for the A.Y.
+2013-14 37,404.74 Nil Commissioner of Income Tax (Appeals) (CIT) Income Tax & Interest thereon in the matter in appeal for the A.Y.
+2017-18 6,165.55 Nil Commissioner of Income Tax (Appeals) (CIT)

-viii.
-In our opinion and according to the information and explanations given to us, the Company has no dues payable to financial institutions, banks and Government and debenture holders, therefore the question of default does not arise.

-ix.
-In our opinion and according to the information and explanations given to us, no monies raised by way of initial public offer or further public offer (including debt instruments) and term loans during the year by the Company.
+- viii.
+In our opinion and according to the information and explanations given to us, the Company has no dues payable to financial institutions, banks and Government and debenture holders, therefore the question of default does not arise. - ix.
+In our opinion and according to the information and explanations given to us, no monies raised by way of initial public offer or further public offer (including debt instruments) and term loans during the year by the Company. - x.
+In our opinion and according to the information and explanations given to us, no fraud by the Company or on the Company by its officers or employees has been noticed or reported during the year.

-- x.
-According to the information and explanations given by management we report that no fraud by the Company or on the Company by its officers or employees has been noticed or reported during the year. - xi.
-In our opinion, the managerial remuneration for the year ended March 31, 2019 has been paid / provided by the Company to its directors in accordance with the provisions of Section 197to the Act. - xii.
+xi.
+In our opinion and according to the information and explanations given to us, the managerial remuneration for the year ended March 31, 2020 has been paid / provided by the Company to its directors in accordance with the provisions of section 197 of the Act.

+xii.
 In our opinion, the Company is not a Nidhi Company.
-Therefore the provision of clause 3(xii) of the Order not applicable to the Company and hence not commented upon. - xiii.
-In our opinion and according to the information and explanations given to us the Company's transactions with its related party are in compliance with Sections 177 and 188 of the Act, where applicable, and details of related party transactions have been disclosed in the financial statements etc. as required by the applicable accounting standards. - xiv.
-According to the information and explanation given to us and on an overall examination of the Balance sheet, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year under review and hence reporting requirements under clause 3(xiv) are not applicable to the Company and not commented upon. - xv.
-According to the information and explanations given by the management, the Company has not entered into any non-cash transactions with directors or persons connected with them as referred to in section 192 of the Act. - xvi.
-According to information and explanations given to us the provisions of section 45-IA of the Reserve Bank of India Act, 1934 are not applicable to the Company.
+Therefore, the provision of clause 3(xii) of the Order not applicable to the Company and hence not commented upon.

+xiii.
+In our opinion and according to the information and explanations given to us the Company's transactions with its related party are in compliance with Sections 177 and 188 of the Act, where applicable, and details of related party transactions have been disclosed in the financial statements etc. as required by the applicable accounting standards.

+xiv.
+During the year the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures and hence reporting under clause (xiv) of Paragraph 3 of the Order is not applicable to the Company.

+xv.
+According to the information and explanations given by the management, the Company has not entered into any non-cash transactions with directors or persons connected with them as referred to in section 192 of the Act.

+xvi.
+In our opinion and according to information and explanations provided to us, the Company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934.

-Chartered Accountants Registration No.(101720W / W100355)
+Chartered Accountants Registration No. 101720W / W100355

-Sandesh Ladha Partner Membership No. 047841
+Sandesh Ladha Partner

+Date: 26th August, 2020

-Date: 25th April, 2019 Place: Mumbai
+Place: Mumbai